ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+roubles, and exports to the valise of
+,eiht. millions.
+FACTs Ix HuchA
+LIFE.-The number of languages spoken in
 the&#x27; world amounts to 3,074.
 The
 inhabitants of the globe profess&#x27; more
 thani 1,000 different religions. &#x27;&#x27;The